HasanSaad2/HasanSaad2.github.io/_publications/1-Some-Eichler-Selberg-Trace-Formulas.md

 ---
 title: "Some Eichler-Selberg Trace Formulas"
-collection: inPreparation
+collection: Publications
 venue: ''
 collaborators: '(with <a href="https://uva.theopenscholar.com/ken-ono/" target=_blank>Ken Ono</a>)'
-citation: '(Accepted for Publication)'
+citation: '(The Hardy Ramanujan Journal, In Press)'
 ---